brandur/sorg/content/passages-drafts/004-portugal.md

 ![Looking out over Coimbra](/assets/passages/004-portugal/coimbra-view@2x.jpg)

-The university's centerpiece is [Biblioteca Joanina][joanina] which towers high above the city.
-It's famed for being a classic example of unique Baroque architecture, but also for its unusual techniques of pest control.
+The university's centerpiece is the [Biblioteca Joanina][joanina], which towers high above the city.
+It's famed for being a classic example of unique Baroque architecture ... but also for its unusual methods of pest control.
 The library is home to a small colony of pipistrelle bats who emerge at night to feed on the insects that would otherwise be harmful to preserving the